Turkistan Islamic Party in Syria: History

-The TIP (Chinese called ETIM) sent the "Turkistan Brigade" (Katibat Turkistani), also known as the Turkistan Islamic Party in Syria to take part in the Syrian Civil War, most noticeably in the 2015 Jisr al-Shughur offensive.
+The TIP (Chinese called ETIM) sent the "Turkistan Brigade" (Katibat Turkistani), also known as the Turkistan Islamic Party in Syria to take part in the Syrian civil war, most noticeably in the 2015 Jisr Al-Shughur offensive.
 Long War Journal reported in 2015 that Turkistan Islamic Party, alongside other foreign fighters like Chechen and Uzbek militants, had ties to 'The Network' (Al-Qaeda).

-In 2014, Ibrahim Mansour, a Turkistan Islamic Party official, told Anadolu Agency that "Uyghur Muslim families in China would rather live under the flames of war in Syria than endure oppression and persecution by the Chinese authorities in East Turkestan".
-Mansour stated at the time that they fought alongside the Free Syrian Army and had no ties to al-Qaeda, emphasizing that "our fight is against the Bashar al-Assad regime".
+In 2014, Ibrahim Mansour, a Turkistan Islamic Party official, told Anadolu Agency that "Muslim Uyghur families in China would rather live under the flames of war in Syria than endure oppression and persecution by the Chinese authorities in East Turkestan".
+Mansour stated at the time that they fought alongside the Free Syrian Army and had no ties to Al-Qaeda, emphasizing that "our fight is against the Bashar Al-Assad regime".

-In Jisr al-Shughur a Church's cross had a TIP flag placed on top of it after the end of the battle as a victory mark.
-The Uzbek group Katibat al-Tawhid wal-Jihad (Tavhid va Jihod katibasi) released a video featuring themselves and the Uyghur Turkistan Islamic Party attacking and desecrating Christian Churches in Jisr al-Shughur.
-Jabhat al Nusra and Turkistan Islamic Party fighters were accused of displacing Christian residents of rural Jisr al-Shughour, and reportedly killed a Syrian Christian man along with his wife, accusing them of being Syrian government agents.
+In Jisr Al-Shughur a Church's cross had a TIP flag placed on top of it after the end of the battle as a victory mark.
+The Uzbek group Katibat Al-Tawhid wal-Jihad (Tavhid va Jihod katibasi) released a video featuring themselves and the Uyghur Turkistan Islamic Party attacking and desecrating Christian Churches in Jisr Al-Shughur.
+Jabhat al Nusra and Turkistan Islamic Party fighters were accused of displacing Christian residents of rural Jisr Al-Shughour, and reportedly killed a Syrian Christian man along with his wife, accusing them of being Syrian government agents.
 The Saudi news agency Al-Arabiya said that the area was Alawite.

-Turkistan Islamic Party has exploited the Turkish Postal Service and Turkish banks to solicit donations via the organization "Türkistan İslam Derneği" through the website "Doğu Türkistan Bülteni".
+Turkistan Islamic Party exploited the Turkish Postal Service and Turkish banks to solicit donations via the organization "Türkistan İslam Derneği" through the website "Doğu Türkistan Bülteni".

 In 2017, the Turkistan Islamic Party held a military parade in Syria, displaying dozens of military vehicles and T-62 tanks, threatening China.